victorsette/PUI2016_vsg247/HW1_vsg247/README.md

 ![Screenshot 1 Assignment 2: my .bashrc] (HW1_print01.png)
 ![Screenshot 2 Assignment 2: my sucssessful commands using $PUI2016 and the pui2016 alias] (HW1_print02.png)

+On Assignment 3 I worked with Danny (df1383) and we discussed the meaning and the correctness of our distributions and since I had started earlier I helped him find the multivariate function for the last part.